 Data privacy is becoming increasingly more important in people’s minds.

 January 28th was Data Privacy Day, held to create awareness around data privacy and trust.
-With scandals in the media regarding distribution of personal information, consumers find themselves concerned with protecting themselves.
+With scandals in the media regarding distribution of personal information and the introduction of GDPR, consumers find themselves concerned with data privacy challenges.

 This extends to anybody using the internet: from a smart device, social media or an entertainment platform.

-A good choice for data storage and protection could, one day, be blockchain, as it provides a reliable way to protect your information.
+A good choice for data storage and protection is blockchain, as it provides a reliable way to protect your information.
 Because it has no single point of attack, it allows users to store data in a method that is much more secure than traditional data storage.

 Blockchain removes intermediaries from the situation.
 This means there is less chance of somebody else tampering with your private information.

 Uses for consumers

 Some companies are already using blockchain for data privacy.
 Shopin, for example, wants to allow users to control their own data.
 It uses blockchain and artificial intelligence to personalise the shopping experience.
 The idea is that consumers offer their own data to retailers, who must purchase it to use it.

 Part of the problem surrounding data privacy is that retailers can take our information with us knowing.
 Sometimes there are agreements that yes, you can take my data.
 This is usually paired with a very difficult-to-find ‘opt out’ button and a complex series of agreements.

 But how much control do we have over whether companies really do take our data, what they do with it and whether the intention is purely marketing?